113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 <strong>Examples</strong>:

-Show the information of organization `IBM` with the GUID displayed
+Show the information of organization `IBM` with the GUID displayed.

 ```
 ibmcloud account org IBM --guid